 16. Planning gives you a level of security

 There is nothing scarier than the fear of uncertainty.
 If you plan properly, you can reduce the event of uncertainties.
 Risk comes with everything we do in life and the higher the risk, the higher the possible reward.

-Even though insurance covers risk, planning eliminates or reduces it.
+Even though insurance covers risk, planning eliminates or reduces it, you should also start thinking about your retirement plans.
 The fact is, even insurance is as a result of planning.
 So, instead of leaving things to chances and allowing insurance to clean up the mess, you should just plan effectively to reduce the risk and uncertainties.